Baton Rouge Domestic Violence Lawyer

-In Louisiana domestic abuse can be a felony or misdemeanor depending on the circumstances involved in the abuse and whether the defendant has prior convictions for the same charge.
-If you have been convicted of a domestic violence prior then your new domestic violence conviction has a much higher chance of being turned into a felony domestic violence charge.
+In Louisiana, domestic abuse can be a felony or misdemeanor depending on the circumstances involved in the abuse and whether the defendant has prior convictions for the same charge.
+If you have previously been convicted of a domestic violence offense, a subsequent domestic violence offense may be charged as a felony.

 Firearms & Domestic Violence Charges